AnalyticsAutomated/analytics_automated/docs/how_it_works.rst

 A_A turns data analysis code in to RESTful webservices for the purpose of building SOA systems.
 A_A is made up of 2 main components;

-1. A system for designing data analysis workflows.
+1. A system for configuring data analysis workflows.

 2. A system of Celery workers which can receive the data and run those workflows.

-A design goal for A_A is to make it agnostic to the technology which runs the data analysis steps.
+A design goal for A_A is to make it agnostic to the technology which executes the data analysis steps.
 This will free up analysts and scientists to use the technology or tool which is most appropriate for any given data transformation or analysis task.